arnegue/NMEA-Seatalk-Multiplexer/README.md

-# NMEA Seatalk-Multiplexer
+# NMEA-Seatalk-Multiplexer
-Python-Multiplexer for NMEA and Seatalk-Devices (via Serial, TCP, File...)
+Python-Multiplexer for NMEA- and Seatalk-Devices

 ## Why
 I tried to work with [marnav](https://github.com/mariokonrad/marnav/)'s library.
 It is a huge and good project.
 But it seemed too complicated and over the top for me: